-Staff should not offer unconditional confidentiality when a child first begins to talk about something where confidentiality may become an issue e.g. drug use.
+Staff should not offer unconditional confidentiality when a child first begins to talk about something where confidentiality may become an issue e.g. safeguarding concerns.

-Children should be informed that where there is a child protection issue you are legally required to inform the Headteacher, who at Frieth is also the Designated Teacher for Child Protection.
-The Headteacher may have to involve other agencies.
+Children should be informed that where there is a child protection issue you are legally required to inform the Headteacher, who at Frieth is also the Designated Teacher for Child Protection or the deputy designated leads for safeguarding in the absence of the headteacher.
+They may have to involve other agencies.